reallyfancy/reallyfancy.github.io/README.md

 ## About me

-During the day, I work for [Unity Technologies](http://unity3d.com/) as a Developer and Trainer.
+I work for [Unity Technologies](http://unity3d.com/) as a Developer and Trainer.
 My role is varied - right now I'm developing a new feature for the Unity Editor, creating demo projects and writing tutorials on performance optimisation.

-Outside of work, I make [short games](https://reallyfancy.itch.io/).
-I founded and co-run [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).
+Outside of work, I make [short games](https://reallyfancy.itch.io/) and I organise [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).
 I also speak at conferences, lecture (at college and degree level) and teach kids to code.

 When I'm not doing anything to do with games I like making music, cooking and visiting theme parks.